DO YOU HAVE A PASSION FOR RADIOLOGIC SCIENCE?

 Do you enjoy helping people to be healthier and happier?
 Perhaps you should consider a career in radiography.
 Radiographers perform diagnostic imaging examinations using ionizing radiation to help diagnose patients.

 The purpose of the Radiography program is to prepare you to become a registered radiographer following successful completion of the sequenced curriculum courses of study and clinical education practice.
 Graduates who pass the American Registry of Radiologic Technologist’s examination will be eligible to work as radiographers in various health care facilities such as hospitals, doctors’ offices and sports medicine clinics.
-Graduate students and radiographers have opportunities to advance their career into Computed Tomography, Magnetic Resonance Imaging, Mammography, Vascular-Interventional, Cardiac Interventional, Sonography and Nuclear Medicine Technology.
+Graduate students and radiographers have opportunities to advance their career into Computed Tomography, Magnetic Resonance Imaging, Mammography, Vascular-Interventional and Cardiac Interventional Technology.

-The duration of the program is approximately 23 months.
+The duration of the program is approximately 21 months.
 Courses must be completed in the prescribed sequence.
 In addition to general education requirements, students will learn patient care, radiographic pathologies, radiation protection and to safely perform diagnostic radiographic examinations.
-We use state-of-the-art equipment that allow students to perform imaging exams using computerized and digital imaging, mobile fluoroscopy and mobile imaging.
+We use state-of-the-art equipment that allows students to perform imaging exams using computerized and digital imaging, mobile fluoroscopy and mobile imaging.

 Joint Review Committee on Education in Radiologic Technology (JRCERT)